Daemon-Devarshi/Wallnut/README.txt

 Wallnut is a simple application which is used to change desktop image on your Mac OS X machine.

-To change desktop image you can do two things:
+To change desktop image you can do any of the two things:

-1. Drag and drop an image on its dock icon.
+1. Drag and drop an image on its dock icon, or

 2. Drag and drop a folder containing images on its dock icon.